The player in our game is an ECS entity, with the PlayerData component attached to it:

 The PlayerData struct stores two integers:

-As we will see during the course, the ECS is all about structs and value types rather than classes and reference types.
+As we will see during the course, the ECS is all about structs and value types rather than classes and reference types (so common in traditional object-oriented code).
 This is one of the main reasons behind its "performance by default" motto.